-The continuing education unit (CEU) was created to address these questions and more.
-CEUs:
+The continuing education unit (CEU) was designed to:

-One CEU equals ten contact hours of participation in an organized CE/T experience, delivered under responsible sponsorship, capable direction and qualified instruction.
+of participation in an organized CE/T experience, delivered under responsible sponsorship, capable direction and qualified instruction.
 CEUs can often be converted into other measurements, such as Professional Development Hours or Continuing Education Credits, depending on the organization and/or regulating body.